INL/BlackLab/doc/technical/design/plan-relations.md

 The [CoNLL-U format](https://universaldependencies.org/format.html) is commonly used to encode texts with these kinds of dependency relations.
 We should support this format.
 We can use the [LassySmall](https://github.com/UniversalDependencies/UD_Dutch-LassySmall) corpus for testing.

+This [CoNNL-U viewer](https://universaldependencies.org/conllu_viewer.html) is convenient for visualizing data in this format.

 Eventually we'll look at adding support for TEI with dependency relations as well.

 ## How to index relations